Kneesnap/FrogLord/resources/documentation/games/greatquest/modding-gqs-file.md

 Valid Values: `1, 2`

 > [!WARNING]
-> PlayStation 2 builds of the game only support mono embedded sounds, while `--Channel` can still be used, the audio file will then be converted to mono.
+> PlayStation 2 builds of the game only support mono sounds, while `--Channel` can still be used, the audio file will then be converted to mono.

 **--Embedded:**
 Embeds the sound into the per-level .SBR file.